+1 212 318 2000

 Effectively prepare and process a patent application, protect a client’s patent, or invalidate an infringing one

-The 2014 Supplement covers recent important decisions including the Supreme Court’s decision in Association for Molecular Pathology v.
-Myriad Genetics Inc., which held that isolated deoxyribonucleic acid (DNA) is an unpatentable product of nature, while cDNA is a non-naturally occurring genetic sequence and is patent eligible.
-The Supplement covers Federal Circuit decisions in:
+The Ninth Edition also covers PTO rules and guidance including “2014 Interim Guidance on Patent Subject Matter Eligibility” under §101 after Alice, Myriad, and Mayo, and “Examination Guidelines for Implementing the First Inventor to File Provisions of the Leahy-Smith America Invents Act” providing for the submission of affidavits or declarations to overcome prior art.
+It also incorporates important decisions covered in the 2014 Supplement, including the Supreme Court’s decision in Association for Molecular Pathology v.
+Myriad Genetics Inc., which held that DNA is an unpatentable product of nature, while cDNA is a non-naturally occurring genetic sequence and is patent eligible.

 To say that Patent Prosecution is a comprehensive resource both for experienced patent practitioners, as well as new aspirants, is an understatement.